-In this post: Have you ever wondered why Hajj is once in a life time?
-We talk about what is Hajj and Why is Hajj important.
-There are many hardships a hajj faces but definitely lessons that can turn a life around.
-In this post, I share my Hajj Story.
+In this post: I am sharing my Hajj story today so you know what to expect in Hajj.
+Have you ever wondered why Hajj is once in a life time?
+There are many hardships a Hajji faces but definitely lessons that can turn a life around.

 What is Hajj

 Hajj is pilgrimage to Mecca that every muslim must perform atleast once in a life time.
 It is the last pillar of Islam and is performed in the last month of the Muslim Calendar.
 It is obligatory on every muslim to go on the Pilgrimage at least once in his life time if he has the means to do it.

 You can read about How to Pack for Hajj and things that help make Hajj comfortable here.

 Please Note: This post is NOT from a religious perspective.
 I am not an Alima.
 I am only sharing my experience of Hajj and the effect of it on my life.